RedHook: 2017–2020: Early years and debut singles

-On December 28, an episode of the Life Is Peachy Podcast was released featuring Emmy Mack.
+On 28 December, an episode of the Life Is Peachy Podcast was released featuring Emmy Mack.
 The extensive interview went over Mack's position singing for RedHook, the role music has played throughout her life and towards the singers mental health, connecting with fans around the world and the bands music video back catalogue and collaborations with Her Name Is Murder Productions.

 From 23 to 25 January 2020, they supported The Amity Affliction on the New South Wales leg of their All My Friends Are Dead tour.
 On 28 January, a music video for "Fake" was released.
 RedHook were scheduled to play at Download Festival in March, however due to the COVID-19 pandemic, Download Festival was cancelled and postponed until the following year.
 Despite this, RedHook released their sixth single "Dead Walk" on 27 March.
 On 3 April, a music video for "Dead Walk" was released by Dreambound.

-Bad Decisions (2020–2022)
+2020–2021: Bad Decisions

-In an interview with Hysteria Magazine, vocalist Emmy Mack teased an upcoming EP and revealed plans to record in April.
+In an interview with Hysteria Magazine in March 2020 vocalist Emmy Mack teased an upcoming EP and revealed plans to record in April.
 On 13 November, they released their next single "Cure 4 Psycho" which Mack described as "written from the perspective of a survivor raising a defiant middle-finger to her would-be killer."

 On 12 February 2021, RedHook released the single "Bad Decisions" and also announced their upcoming EP of the same name.
-The single features gang vocals from their band friends; Yours Truly, The Dead Love, Grenade Jumper, FANGZ, Down For Tomorrow, and The Last Martyr.
+The single features gang vocals from their band friends; Yours Truly, The Dead Love, Grenade Jumper, Fangz, Down For Tomorrow, and The Last Martyr.
 A music video for "Bad Decisions" was released on 5 March.
 The EP Bad Decisions was announced with a release date of 23 April.
 Their previous single "Cure 4 Psycho" will also appear on the EP.
 A six-leg Bad Decisions EP tour was also announced lasting from 30 April until 15 May.
 On 22 April, RedHook released the single "Kamikaze" featuring guest vocals from Will King of Windwaker.
 The track premiered early on Triple J's Short.Fast.Loud segment the night before.
 The EP was then officially released the following day as planned.
 A new single, "Sentimental Surgery" was released on 24 September alongside an accompanying music video.

+2022–2023: Postcard from a Living Hell

 On 21 January 2022, RedHook released the single "Low Budget Horror" alongside a lyric video.
 It was the first single to feature bassist Ned Jankovic as a full fledged member of the band.
 The single takes aim at online bullies.